anonaddy/addy.io/source/_posts/updated-email-headers-and-a-new-alias-format.md

 ## What happened on December 17th?

-On Thursday the 17th December AnonAddy's hosting provider Greenhost suffered a large DDoS attack targeting one of their customers.
-This attack was large enough to also affect other parts of their network and it took AnonAddy offline for roughly 4 hours.
+On Thursday the 17th December addy.io's hosting provider Greenhost suffered a large DDoS attack targeting one of their customers.
+This attack was large enough to also affect other parts of their network and it took addy.io offline for roughly 4 hours.
 I apologise if this downtime affected you in any way.

 Greenhost have more details on the incident here - [https://status.greenhost.net/incidents/22](https://status.greenhost.net/incidents/22).

 They have taken measures to make their infrastructure more resilient and fault tolerant and added DDoS mitigation.

-On the back of this I will be looking into ways to make AnonAddy more resilient too by adding a backup mail server so that emails can continue to be delivered in the event of any downtime with the main mail server.
+On the back of this I will be looking into ways to make addy.io more resilient too by adding a backup mail server so that emails can continue to be delivered in the event of any downtime with the main mail server.

 ## A new public roadmap

-I've been looking for a good place to start a public roadmap for AnonAddy and was considering Trello/Notion but recently learnt that you could use GitHub projects to create one.
+I've been looking for a good place to start a public roadmap for addy.io and was considering Trello/Notion but recently learnt that you could use GitHub projects to create one.

-The roadmap is visible on GitHub here - [AnonAddy Roadmap](https://github.com/anonaddy/anonaddy/projects/1) (there's also a link to it at the bottom of this site).
+The roadmap is visible on GitHub here - [addy.io Roadmap](https://github.com/anonaddy/anonaddy/projects/1) (there's also a link to it at the bottom of this site).
 I thought it would be easier to keep things in one place to stay organised.

 I've also enabled [GitHub discussions](https://github.com/anonaddy/anonaddy/discussions) on the repository where you can add feature requests, ask questions or just chat in general.